Divorce Nebraska Custody

 • Which school the child should attend?

-• In case of teacher-workshop days or unexpected snow days, whom would be child stay with?
+• In case of teacher-workshop days or unexpected snow days, whom would be the parent that the child stays with?

 • How the vacation time of the child should be shared?